helenzina/HDMovies-app/README.md

 - View their profile information (username and email).
 - View the remaining days of their subscription plan expiration but they can subscribe to a plan again when they login after its expiration.
 - Change their password in the profile settings.
+- Reset their password by clicking a link sent to their email address.

 ### Security & more: